mmb-irb/MDDB-workflow/README.md

 ## Installation

-This will install the package and create the entry point `mwf` to be used when executing the workflow.<br />
+This will install the package and create the entry point `mwf` to be used when executing the workflow.
 Note that internet access is required to install the workflow using this protocol.
-If you are working in a machine where there is not internet then head to the 'Installation in HPC' section.

-`conda install bioconda::mddb`
+Then install the workflow module in development mode:

+`python -m pip install -e .`

 At this point your environment is ready to use and it includes the `mwf` command.<br />
 From now on, you can access the `mwf` command from anywhere in your computer as long as the `mwf_env` environment is activated.